benjamindehli/EDB-Orgel/README.md

 ## Description

-EDB-Orgel delivers the sound of 4 different digital synthesis types with the workflow of a drawbar organ combined with an analog synthesizer.
+EDB-Orgel delivers the sound of four different digital synthesis types with the workflow of a drawbar organ combined with an analog synthesizer.

 ## Technical specification